jeromede/rtc.pa/README.md

 - Suggested name: `Original ID`, ID: `rtc.pa.id`, Type: `Integer`

-Yes another custom attribute will be used (if it exists) to show in the history who the resolver was, in case the change is a work item resolution.
+Yet another custom attribute will be used (if it exists) to show in the history who the resolver was, in case the change is a work item resolution:

 - Suggested name: `Original resolver`, ID: `rtc.pa.resolver`, Type: `Contributor`